 Only thus could it be that there should be laid upon Him the iniquity of us all.
 Only by His subjecting himself to the law of heredity could He reach beyond the generation living in the world while He was here.
-Without this there could be laid upon Him our sins, which have been actually committed, with the guilt and condemnation that belongs to them.
-But, beyond this, there is in each person, in many ways, the liability to sin inherited from generations back, which has not yet culminated in the act of sinning, but which is ever ready, when occasion offers, to blaze forth in the actual committing of sin.
+Without this there could be laid upon Him our sins, which have been actually committed, with the guilt and condemnation that belong to them.
+But, beyond this, there is in each person, in many ways, the liability, to sin, inherited from generations back, which has not yet culminated in the act of sinning, but which is ever ready, when occasion offers, but which is ever ready, when occasion offers, but which is ever ready, when occasion offers, to blaze forth in the actual committing of sin.
 David's great sin is an illustration of this.
-(Ps.
-51:3; 2 Sam.
-11:2).
+Psalm 51:3; 2 Samuel 11:2